palomachain/palomaswap-amm/contracts/tokenomics/xastro_token/README.md

-# Astroport xASTRO Token
+# Paloma xASTRO Token

-This is the Astroport xASTRO token implementation.
+This is the Paloma xASTRO token implementation.

 ---